Journey Through The Land Of Blue Dragon: The Guide For The Best Things To Do In Vietnam

 Nestled in the Hoa Binh province, about four hours from Hanoi, Mai Chau is a breath of fresh air.
 Here, the pace of life slows down, the air seems fresher, and the verdant landscapes beckon travellers to explore.
 Whether they choose to trek the rugged trails or cycle along the peaceful paths, Mai Chau provides an authentic and immersive outdoor experience.

-Cycling on the other hand offers a different perspective of Mai Chau.
+Cycling offers a different perspective of Mai Chau.
 With the wind in your hair and the sun on your face, one can pedal along the flat roads that traverse through the rice fields, passing by stilt houses, local schools, and bustling markets.
 Travellers can also cycle to the nearby villages of Pom Coong and Lac, where they can interact with the White Thai people and learn about their rich culture and traditions.

 9. Discover the culture of Hue